 - Then, add the garlic, chili flakes, Italian seasoning, tomato paste, sugar, broth, and bay leaf.
 Add the crushed Roma tomatoes and stir all together.

 - Bring sauce to a boil then reduce heat to a simmer for 30 minutes with a lid.
-Transfer the sauce to a blender and blend for a few seconds.
+Transfer the sauce to a blender or use an immersion blender and blend for a few seconds.
 Serve with your favorite spaghetti or pasta and top with chopped herbs.

 - Feel free to use your choice of broth.
 I enjoy using mushroom broth because I love the umami flavor it brings.